Symptoms associated with fibromyalgia - pain is not the only one

 There are many symptoms associated with fibromyalgia.
 Although widespread pain is the primary symptom, many people with fibromyalgia will also experience one or more of the following symptoms:

 Supplements and herbs can target some of the symptoms mentioned above that traditional medications may not treat entirely or effectively.
-Supplements and herbs may also have less unpleasant side effects than some prescription medications.
+Supplements for fibromyalgia may also have less unpleasant side effects than some prescription medications.
 Let’s take a look at some of the more commonly used supplements and herbs.

 Supplements as a primary home remedy against fibromyalgia

 Magnesium- magnesium is used in the body to regulate other minerals and vitamins, such as vitamin D, calcium, zinc and potassium.
 All of the body’s organs require magnesium to function well.
 Not getting enough magnesium can cause sleep disturbance and restless leg syndrome, among other symptoms.
 Some studies in fibromyalgia have indicated that supplementation with magnesium may improve pain, but more studies are needed.
 If you want to try magnesium supplements, check with your physician as magnesium may worsen heart or kidney disease.

 Vitamin D- known as the “sunshine vitamin”, vitamin D is becoming widely recognized as one of the most important vitamins.
 Many people lack vitamin D. Vitamin D comes from food sources and from absorption through the skin from direct exposure to sunlight.
 Deficiency of vitamin D has been linked to depression and anxiety in people suffering from fibromyalgia, as well as muscle and bone pain.
 An easy way to get more vitamin D is to take a walk every day outdoors.
 Vitamin D can be found in many foods and can also be taken as a supplement in capsule or liquid form.